alxojy/AWS-SAA-C02/compute/README.md

 - When deploying inline virtual appliances where network traffic is not destined for the Gateway LB itself
 - Gateway LB passes all layer 3 traffic through 3rd party appliances, and is invisible to the source & destination of the traffic
 - Provides both layer 3 gateway & layer 4 load balancing capabilities
-- Does not perform TLD termination or encryption/decryption
+- Does not perform TLS termination or encryption/decryption

 ### Classic Load Balancer
 - Supports load balancing for EC2 instances